katarinadaoud/LifeLink_2.0/homecare/README.md

 Authentication and roles:
 - JWT-based login
-- Two roles: Patient andemployee
+- Two roles: Patient and employee
 - Role-based UI and API access based on the role claim in the JWT

 Security configuration (backend)